wavemaker/docs/website/blog/2024-12-05-versioning-release-policy.md

 ## Release Frequency

-WaveMaker Studio provides consistent release updates based on the following schedule:
+WaveMaker Studio provides consistent release updates based on the following schedule.
 The Cadence specified below is for general guidance and is subject to change from release to release.

 - **Patch Releases**
     - Cadence: Every **2 weeks**